-- Flossing – Make it a habit to floss daily.
+Make it a habit to floss daily.
 Damaging plaque and bacteria fester between the teeth and under the gum line, where simple brushing can’t reach.
-Flossing not only helps clean these spaces, it disrupts plaque colonies from building up, preventing damage to the gums, teeth, and bone.
+Flossing not only helps clean these spaces, but it also disrupts plaque colonies from building up, preventing damage to the gums, teeth, and bone.
 Take 12-16 inches (30-40cm) of dental floss and wrap it around your middle fingers, leaving about 2 inches (5cm) of floss between the hands.
 Using your thumbs and forefingers to guide the floss, gently insert the floss between teeth using a sawing motion.
 Curve the floss into a “C” shape around each tooth and under the gum line.
 Gently move the floss up and down, cleaning the side of each tooth.
 Floss holders are recommended if you have difficulty using regular floss.
 Don’t underestimate the value of flossing daily.

-- Rinsing – Always rinse your mouth after brushing, and after ever meal if you are unable to brush.
+Always rinse your mouth after brushing, and after every meal if you are unable to brush.
 Before you purchase an over-the-counter product designed for rinsing, make sure you speak with your dentist or a dental hygienist to make sure the product is appropriate for your teeth.
 They may also recommend one of these other products to clean your teeth: interdental brushes, rubber tip stimulators, tongue cleaners, irrigation devices, fluoride, medicated rinses, etc. These can all play a role in good home dental care.

-- Fluoride – Fluoride is used in our office as a supplement to regular hygiene visits.
+Fluoride is used in our office as a supplement to regular hygiene visits.
 Children up to age 18 receive a fluoride treatment twice a year, at their regular hygiene appointments.
 At this stage, fluoride acts to help form strong permanent teeth as they develop, as well as helping to prevent cavities.
 In adulthood, fluoride is recommended on an individual basis.
-Fluoride helps to seal dentinal tubules which cause root sensitivity, and to strengthen the root surface to protect against decay.
+Fluoride helps to seal dentinal tubules which cause root sensitivity and to strengthen the root surface to protect against decay.